jhonfe64/Saving_links_App/README.md

 # Saving_links_App

-This web application allows to sign up users, they can save links they are interested on, including title, url and a brief description.
+This web application allows to sign up users, they can save links they are interested in, including title, url and a brief description.